Meyers Leonard

 Meyers Patrick Leonard (born February 27, 1992) is an American former professional basketball player.
-He played college basketball for the University of Illinois Fighting Illini before being selected by the Portland Trail Blazers with the 11th overall pick in the 2012 NBA draft.
+He played college basketball for the Illinois Fighting Illini before being selected by the Portland Trail Blazers with the 11th overall pick in the 2012 NBA draft.
 After spending his first seven seasons with the Trail Blazers, he was traded to the Miami Heat in the 2019 off-season.
 He reached the NBA Finals with the Heat in 2020.
+No NBA player who is at least has a career three point shot field goal percentage of 40%, but Leonard is one of the few that has one over 39%.

 Early life

 Leonard, born in Woodbridge, Virginia, grew up in Robinson, Illinois, a small town in southeastern Illinois.
 When he was six years old, his father James, a golf pro, was killed in a freak bicycle accident.
 His mother Tracie, once an athlete who would run upwards of 10 miles a day, had been largely housebound since her husband's death, due to an old horseback injury and subsequent disc surgery that left her with crippling pain.

 When he was in second grade, the young Leonard gained a surrogate family.
 Brian Siler, an insurance agent in Robinson who had a son of the same age, was aware of Leonard's family situation, and eventually became a father figure.
 Leonard regularly attended the Silers' church and went on family vacations.
 According to ESPN.com writer Dana O'Neil:

 "Looking to shoehorn the relationship into a convenient box, outsiders have called this Meyers' version of The Blind Side, but the comparison is inaccurate.
 The book and subsequent movie tell the story of Michael Oher, a boy who was homeless and didn't have much of a family life.
 Meyers Leonard has a family.
 It has not abandoned him.
 On the contrary, Tracie loves her son, loves him so much that she was willing to accept help."